Continuing with your Studies

-TU Dublin Library Services are offering a Click & Collect Service.
-You can request books on the Library Catalogue and collect from the library by appointment.
+TU Dublin Library Services is offering a Click & Collect Service.
+You can request books on the Library Catalogue and collect them from the library by appointment.
 Click on the links below for more information about the service on each campus:

 While in the library or in any campus space, it is important to remember what you must do stop the spread of COVID-19 and protect our community.

 - Wear an effective face-covering on campus – not a visor or face shield

 - Sanitise hands on arrival and wash hands frequently while on campus